You care about educating today’s students for tomorrow’s world, whatever that may look like.

-I’ve enjoyed (and am still enjoying) a long and winding career in education, with a variety of experiences, both in and out of the classroom.
-My experience includes working with students, ages K through adult (currently as 21st century learning specialist and instructional coach at the Martin J. Gottlieb Day School), authoring and facilitating online classes for Professional Learning Board and most recently, co-creating an amazing conference called edJEWcon.
+I’ve enjoyed (and am still enjoying) a long and winding career in education.
+My experience includes working with students, ages K through adult, authoring and facilitating online classes and co-creating edJEWcon, a learning conference for Jewish day schools.

 The overriding interest that drives my work is literacy.
 My purpose, whether working with tech tools, teachers, kids or any combination of these is to help students develop strong, integrated, independent literacy skills.
 I define literacy in the broadest sense, to include basic literacy as well as 21st century literacies.